the-turing-way/the-turing-way/book/website/ethical-research/data-anonymization.md

 The Data Anonymization chapter is intended to provide a comprehensive overview into the privacy considerations involved in contributing to open data and in extension, open research.
 It outlines the current motivations to anonymize data and aims to delineate the different terminology and techniques surrounding the process of anonymizing data today.
 It also presents the data-driven considerations that need to be taken before choosing an anonymization technique and closes with an acknowledgment of the re-identification risks that remain despite the use of anonymization.

 ## Why This is Useful
 Sharing Data is an important prerequisite in facilitating Open Research that is reproducible, re-usable, accountable, and accessible.
-However, when this data is extremely personal or sensitive in nature, it is often difficult or even impossible to make the data sets publically available in their original form.
+However, when this data is extremely personal or sensitive in nature, it is often difficult or even impossible to make the data sets publicly available in their original form.
 There is a wide array of ethical concerns about individual privacy as well as a number of data protection laws that rightfully hinder this free sharing of personal data.
 However, there exist methods that aim to fully anonymize data sets while preserving their statistical utility.
 And it is imperative for any researcher who intends to share data to apply all relevant anonymization techniques and beyond that, identify any re-identification risks that could ensue from release of this anonymized data.

 ## Chapter content
 > depending on the content, this might be more structured, e.g. with exercises, gotcha sections etc